 (c) any other matter which arises out of or is connected with the matters mentioned in paragraphs (a) and (b).

-(2) If in any year any indemnity or guarantee given under section 21(1) remains outstanding, the Auditor General may include in his or her report under section 95 of the Financial Administration and Audit Act 1985 a report on the extent of the liability of the State under those indemnities and guarantees.
+(2) If in any year any indemnity or guarantee given under section 21(1) remains outstanding, the Auditor General may include in his or her report under section 24 of the Auditor General Act 2006 a report on the extent of the liability of the State under those indemnities and guarantees.

+[Section 53 amended by No. 77 of 2006 s.
+17.]

 [Schedule 1 repealed by No. 65 of 1998 s.89 3.]

 Schedule 2 — Compensation if land injuriously affected